 What is the Water Quality in Milford, Connecticut?

-Compared to other US cities over 50,000, Milford water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, Milford water quality ranks in the middle range for contamination excluding Lead.

 Let’s look closer at what’s in Milford water.